-The PhishMe Reporter is an add-on to Microsoft Outlook 2013 and 2016, Outlook Web Access (OWA), and the Outlook mobile client.
+The PhishMe Reporter is an add-on to Microsoft Outlook 2016 or later, Outlook Web Access (OWA), and the Outlook mobile client.
 It is the standard and preferred method to report spam and phishing email messages and should be used whenever possible.
 It will report the suspicious message to the SF State Information Security Team with all of the necessary information, and delete it from the users inbox at the same time.

 Who can use PhishMe Reporter?